Skip to main content

 Seven Teachers, One Preparation: The Axial Age and the Salem Continuity

-Between approximately 800 and 200 BCE, Zoroaster, Lao-tse, Buddha, the Hebrew prophets, and the Greek philosophers simultaneously transformed human consciousness across Eurasia.
+Between roughly 800 and 200 BCE, Zoroaster, Lao-tse, the Buddha, the Hebrew prophets, and the Greek philosophers transformed human consciousness across Eurasia at the same time.
 Karl Jaspers called it the Axial Age.
-The Urantia Book identifies seven outstanding human teachers whose combined work prepared the world for Michael's bestowal: Sethard, Moses, Zoroaster, Lao-tse, Buddha, Philo, and Paul.
-The cross-cultural parallel emergence traces to Salem missionary continuity rather than accidental convergence.
+The Urantia Book names seven outstanding human teachers whose combined work prepared the world for Michael's bestowal: Sethard, Moses, Zoroaster, Lao-tse, Buddha, Philo, and Paul.
+The parallel emergence traces back to Salem missionary continuity rather than accidental convergence.

 Seven Teachers, One Preparation: The Axial Age and the Salem Continuity